 I earned a Doctorate in Curriculum and Instruction with foci in Urban and Multicultural Education from Texas A&M University.
 My B.S. and M.S. are in Sociology of Race & Ethnic Relations from Illinois State University.
 My research, teaching, and service center on transforming learning and teaching in urban schools, and organizing community resources to meet the developmental needs of young men of color.

-We’re currently offering our program on these dates.
+We are currently offering our program on the following dates.
 Check back regularly for new cohorts.

 Seven Questions for Principals: